danimaniarqsoft/vagrant-lab/vm-fiware-sdk/README.md

 #### Orion Context Broker Subscription Example:

-In this example the assigned IP was `172.17.0.1` so, the subscription payload could be:
+In this example the assigned IP was `172.17.0.1` so the subscription payload could be:

 ```javascript
 {